guildai/guild.ai/pages/docs/reference/guild-file.md

   <p>
   Commands are executed in the context of the resource cache directory containing the downloaded and unpacked URL source.
-Commands may use the `$RESOURCE_DIR` environment variable to reference files relative to the directory containing the resource declaration.
+Commands may use the `$RESDEF_DIR` environment variable to reference files relative to the directory containing the resource declaration (i.e. the directory containing the project or package Guild file).

 `help`
 : Help text displayed when a source cannot be resolved (string)